AAST COVID-19 Town Hall Presentations

 Providing Sleep Center Services Amid the COVID-19 Pandemic

-Listen to AAST's one-hour, free Town Hall recorded on Tuesday, May 26 at 5:00 pm EST discussing Providing Sleep Center Services Amid the COVID-19 Pandemic.
+Listen to AAST's Town Hall recorded on Tuesday, May 26, 2020, discussing Providing Sleep Center Services Amid the COVID-19 Pandemic.

 This online discussion is for sleep center managers and staff who wish to avail themselves of some of the many ways sleep organizations are striving to keep their staff and patients safe during the sleep diagnosis, testing and follow-up process.